abpframework/abp/docs/en/UI/Angular/Card-Component.md

 ![abp-card-component](./images/abp-card-component.png)

-As you can see in above example, you can customize your card component's style with `cardStyle` input.
-Also you can add your custom classes with `cardClass` input.
+As you can see in the example above, you can customize your card component's style with the `cardStyle` input.
+You can also add your custom classes with the `cardClass` input.